 What about Contracts inside IR35?

 If you have a contract that is caught by IR35 legislation, the expenses you can claim are restricted.
 Essentially allowable expenses will be the same as what a permanent employee would normally be able to claim.
-On top of a 5% expense allowance when inside IR35, you can also claim for professional subscriptions (subject to being on an HMRC approved list), pension contributions and Professional Indemnity insurance.
-Travel and subsistence expenses cannot be claimed when a contract is inside of IR35.

 Can I claim VAT back on business expenses?